patito/go-adventure/2015-08-09-gopointers-for-padawans.md

 ## Declaring pointers

-This is de moment we will become men and start working with pointers.
+This is the moment we will become men and start working with pointers.
 Stop crying :D!
 Ok, let's declare some of them.

 ```go
 package main